ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/byoi/byoi.md

-# Deploying your applications securely
+# Deploying your applications securely (bring your own image)

 This topic provides information about how you can deploy your own Linux-based container image as a Hyper Protect Virtual Server on the IBM Hyper Protect Virtual Servers.